zebrunner/python-agent-pytest/README.md

 - `reporting.enabled` - enables or disables reporting.
 The default value is `true`;
 - `reporting.server.hostname` - mandatory if reporting is enabled.
 Zebrunner server hostname.
 Can be obtained in Zebrunner on the 'Account & profile' page under the 'Service URL' section;
 - `reporting.server.access-token` - mandatory if reporting is enabled.
 Access token must be used to perform API calls.
 Can be obtained in Zebrunner on the 'Account & profile' page under the 'Token' section;
 - `reporting.project-key` - optional value.
 The project that the test run belongs to.
-The default value is UNKNOWN.
+The default value is `DEF`.
 You can manage projects in Zebrunner in the appropriate section;
 - `reporting.send-logs` - Sends test logs to Zebrunner.
 Default: `true`
 - `reporting.run.display-name` - optional value.
 The display name of the test run.
 The default value is Default Suite;
 - `reporting.run.build` - optional value.
 The build number that is associated with the test run.
 It can depict either the test build number or the application build number;